lisak72/WIFImonitor/README.md

 sample of  file WifiMonitor.cfg:
 #comment
-# maximal count of devices is 35
+# maximal number of monitored devices is 35
 #file WIFIMonitor.cfg
 #refresh is in miliseconds
 $refresh=60000